neilpeterson/jit-portal-issue-repro/README.md

 With this deployment, two virtual machines are created with the following attributes:

+- Both VMs are in the same region / resource group
 - Both are connected to a single VNET and a single subnet
 - A NSG is attached to the subnet
 - A second NSG per VM is attached to the VMs NIC